w3c/w3c-website-templates-bundle/docs/templates/listings.md

 <example title="Post listings" src="components/listings-posts.html.twig" />

-Note the `.post-list` class applied to the listings container.
+Note how each item in the listing has the `.card--post` class.

-Note that the individual listings are not given the `.card` class.
-This is a deliberate omission, as the `.card` class includes various styles that are not needed for post listings and so would need to be overridden.
-They do however have the `.card--user` class.

-Where there are two links to the same post destination, one in the heading and one wrapped around an image, note how image link is given `tabindex="-1"` and `aria-hidden="true"`.
-This is to [optimise keyboard navigation](https://www.sarasoueidan.com/blog/keyboard-friendlier-article-listings/).
+Where there are two links to the same post destination, one in the heading and one wrapped around an image, note how the image link is given `tabindex="-1"` and `aria-hidden="true"`.
+This is to [optimize keyboard navigation](https://www.sarasoueidan.com/blog/keyboard-friendlier-article-listings/).
+The alt text for the linked image is used to communicate the link destination, not to describe the image.

 ### Events

-#### Filtering options for the hero
+#### Event filtering options

 <example title="Event filter options" src="components/filters-events.html.twig" />